quicwg/base-drafts/draft-ietf-quic-http.md

 If the client has sent requests on streams with a higher stream identifier than indicated in the GOAWAY frame, those requests were not and will not be processed.
-Servers SHOULD reset new streams above this ID with the error code HTTP_REQUEST_CANCELLED.
+Endpoints SHOULD reset any streams above this ID with the error code HTTP_REQUEST_CANCELLED.
 Servers MAY also reset streams below the indicated ID with HTTP_REQUEST_CANCELLED if the associated requests were not processed.

-The client can treat these requests as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
+The client can treat requests cancelled by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
 Automatically retrying other requests is not possible, unless this is otherwise permitted (e.g. idempotent actions like GET, PUT, or DELETE).
-Requests on stream IDs less than or equals to the stream ID in the GOAWAY frame remain open until they are completed successfully, reset, or the connection terminates.
+Requests on stream IDs less than or equal to the stream ID in the GOAWAY frame might have been processed; their status cannot be known until they are completed successfully, reset, or the connection terminates.

 Servers SHOULD send a GOAWAY frame when the closing of a connection is known in advance, even if the advance notice is small, so that the remote peer can